|(a) A licensee must not make any false, misleading,

 detrimental to the client.

-(n) The licensee shall not knowingly offer or provide
+(n) The licensee must not knowingly offer or provide

 counseling to an individual concurrently receiving counseling treatment